Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 .. highlight:: XML

-For such client-only actions `App.ActionTemplateDialog`_ utilizes Underscore.js templates for one-way binding, or Knockout.js templates when two way binding is required.
+For such client-only actions `ActionTemplateDialog`_ utilizes Underscore.js templates for one-way binding, or Knockout.js templates when two way binding is required.
 Here is the sample template ::

     <script type="text/template" id="my_form_template">